mkcjeb/mkcjbantugon.github.io/_posts/2020-03-07-regression-analysis.md

 ---
 By: Michelle Kae Celine Jo-anne Bantugon<br>

-Business case built by Professor Chase Kusterer from Hult International Business School Hult International Business School<br><br>
+Business case built by Professor Chase Kusterer
+Hult International Business School<br><br>
 ------------------------------------------------------------------------------------------------------------------
 This regression analysis and model aims to developing a machine learning model to predict the number of bike rentals on a given day, as well as to provide insights into the factors that contribute to bike rental demand. <br>